 Should be used for reporting UTC time and date and, at the same time, position.
 A base station should use Message 4 in its periodical transmissions.
 Message 4 is used by AIS stations for determining if it is within 120 NM for response to Messages 20 and 23.
 A mobile station should output Message 11 only in response to interrogation by Message 10.

-Message 11 is only transmitted as a result of a UTC request message (Message 10).
+Message 11 is only transmitted by a limited base station or as a result of a UTC request message (Message 10).
 The UTC and date response should be transmitted on the channel, where the UTC request message was received.